This doesn’t impact GA Connector as GA Connector doesn’t use third-party cookies. GA Connector uses first-party cookies instead.

 To see if the integration is working correctly, follow these steps:

-Although GA Connector doesn’t send offline conversions directly to Adwords, it’s possible to use it for this purpose.
+Although GA Connector doesn’t send offline conversions directly to Google Ads, it’s possible to use it for this purpose.

 Just follow the steps below: